FihlaTV/Electrical-mag/README.md

-# Electrical-mag
+# Electrical Magnetic App

-This project(Android app) is used for detecting the tensity of electromagnetic radiation
+An Android App that is used for detecting intensity of electromagnetic radiations

-I am trying to create more useful app!

-Cheers!